Adam Lamberg

 Adam Lamberg (born September 14, 1984) is an American actor.
 He portrayed David "Gordo" Gordon in the Disney Channel series Lizzie McGuire from 2001 through 2004, and in The Lizzie McGuire Movie.

 Early life

 Adam Lamberg was born in New York City on September 14, 1984.
-His father is Jewish, whereas his mother is French-Canadian.
+His father is Jewish.
+His mother is French-Canadian.
 Lamberg described himself as a "cultural Jew".

 Before joining the reboot series, he worked at the Irish Arts Center in Manhattan.

 Later works

-In 2019, it was announced that he would reprise his role as David "Gordo" Gordon in a Lizzie McGuire revival for Disney+ but Disney later decided to not go forward with the project.
+In 2019, it was announced that he would reprise his role as David "Gordo" Gordon in a Lizzie McGuire revival for Disney+, but Disney later decided to not go forward with the project.